 In an ever-increasingly visual world, art and art history cultivate essential critical looking skills that allow students to better navigate and respond to their communities, both local and global.
 Courses in the department take advantage of the interdisciplinary nature of the liberal arts experience, and we encourage students to interweave their personal and academic interests with artistic expression and research across visual cultures.
 Many classes have no prerequisites and are open to all students; while more advanced courses provide training for those interested in postgraduate study of studio art or art history.
 Senior projects can provide internships and other opportunities for experiential learning in the context of the arts: commercial art, arts management, museums and galleries, or professional studio practice.
 In every case, our goal is to enrich students’ experience of their visual world and to develop the necessary analytical and communication skills in order to thrive upon graduation.

 Our Studio Art courses provide instruction in drawing, painting, sculpture, ceramics, photography, printmaking, digital art, documentary video, and combined media.
 These courses are designed to help you explore creative visual modes of expression and learn both traditional and innovative media practices.
 The curriculum’s directive is to familiarize students with contemporary issues in the visual arts, while developing practical and professional skills for future pursuits.
-To supplement coursework, studio classes participate in visiting artists’ and critics’ lectures, gallery and museum visits, studio visits, and a senior class trip to Chicago.
+To supplement coursework, studio classes participate in visiting artists’ and critics’ lectures, gallery and museum visits, studio visits, and occasional trips to Detroit or Chicago.

 AP, Dual Enrollment, Transfer, and Study Abroad Credits

 Students who major in the department can use a total of only three units of eligible transfer, dual enrollment, AP, and credits from study abroad combined to count toward their major, with approval of the department.
 Only two units from study abroad can be used toward the major.